 Bolsonaro supporters storm Brazil's Congress

-RIO DE JANEIRO — Supporters of former Brazilian President Jair Bolsonaro stormed Congress in the capital on Sunday, climbing on top of its roof and breaking the glass in its windows.
+Supporters of former Brazilian President Jair Bolsonaro stormed Congress in the capital of Brasília on Sunday.

-Others demonstrators were gathering outside the presidential palace and Supreme Court, although it was not immediately clear whether they had managed to break into the buildings.
+Videos and photos of the scenes posted to social media also showed crowds invading and ransacking the presidential palace and Supreme Court.
+Swarms of the Bolsonaro supporters, known as "Bolsonaristas," were seen charging past security barriers and clashing with police who appeared to be using pepper spray against them.

-The incidents, which recalled the Jan.
-6 invasion of the U.S. Capitol, come just a week after leftist President Luiz Inácio Lula da Silva was sworn in on Jan.
-1.
+The scenes mirror that of the Jan.
+6 invasion of the U.S. Capitol and come one week after leftist President Luiz Inácio Lula da Silva was sworn in to office.

-Bolsonaro supporters have been protesting against Lula's electoral win since Oct.
-30, blocking roads, setting vehicles on fires and gathering outside military buildings, asking armed forces to intervene.
+Since da Silva's defeat of the far-right Bolsonaro in October, Bolsonaro supporters have been protesting the win by camping out in front of army barracks around the country, blocking roads, and calling for armed forces to intervene and overturn the election.

 This is a breaking news story and will be updated.